 The device you select must be suitable for collection; it cannot be at a status of Lost or Disposed, and it must be of the correct type (for example, Contact Chip or Contactless) for the credential profile.
+You cannot assign a device for a printed physical card.

 You can assign devices that have already been assigned only if the Unrestricted Cancellation option is set in the credential profile; in this case, when you assign the device to the current request, any previous request that had the same device assigned is canceled.
 Similarly, if the device has already been issued, when you assign the device to the current request, the previously-issued device is canceled.